MinecraftForge/Documentation/docs/gui/menus.md

 }
 ```

 Each menu implementation must implement two methods: `#stillValid` and [`#quickMoveStack`][qms]. `#stillValid` determines whether the menu should remain open for a given player.
-This is typically directed to the Forge deprecated `Container#stillValid`.
+This is typically directed to the Forge-deprecated `Container#stillValid`.
 As an alternative, a boolean function which takes in the player will work just as well.
 The client menu must always return `true` for this method.
 The vanilla implementation checks whether the player is within eight blocks of where the data storage object is located.

 ```java
 // Client menu constructor